NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/example_outputs.rst

       R2D HAZ setup.
 #.
 Download the `BIM_LakeCharles_Full.csv <https://doi.org/10.17603/ds2-jpj2-zx14>`_ (under **01.
 Input: BIM - Building Inventory Data** folder).
    Select **CSV to BIM** in the **ASD** panel and set the **Import Path** to "BIM_LakeCharles_Full.csv" (:numref:`r2d_asd`).
-   Specify the building IDs that you would like to include in the simulation.
+   Specify the building IDs that you would like to include in the simulation (e.g., 1-100).

    .. figure:: figure/R2D_ASD.png
       :name: r2d_asd